bbauska/W3Cx-2of5/README.md

 <h4>Global attribute: 'class'</h4>

-The class attribute, while similar to id, groups a set of elements in the same class.
+<p>The class attribute, while similar to id, groups a set of elements in
+the same class.
 Its name-value pair is class="classname".
-Unlike id, which is unique to an element, the same class name can be assigned to more than one element.
+Unlike id, which is unique to an element, the same class name can be assigned to more than one element.</p>

 <h4>For example:</h4>